Personal Website

 Research Interests

 Karen Hagemann teaches Modern German and European history, military history and women’s and gender history from the late eighteenth to the late twentieth century.
 Her most recent monograph Revisiting Prussia’s Wars against Napoleon: History, Culture, and Memory was published with Cambridge University Press in 2015 and won the Hans Rosenberg Prize for the best book in Central European History in 2016 by the Central European History Society.
-A German edition will come out 2019.
-The Oxford Handbook of Gender and War since 1600, coedited with Stefan Dudink and Sonya O. Rose, will be published by Oxford University Press in 2019 and the volume Gendering Post-1945 German History: Entanglements, coedited with Donna Harsch and Friederike Brühöfener will be published in 2019 too.
-Currently she is working on a monograph titled The Forgotten Soldiers: Women, the Military and War.
-Dr. Hagemann is also the project director of Digital Humanities Project “GWonline, the Bibliography, Filmography and Webography on Gender and War since 1600”.
+A German edition titled Umkämpftes Gedächtnis: Die Antinapoleonischen Kriege in der deutschen Erinnerung was published in 2019 with Schöningh.
+The volume Gendering Post-1945 German History: Entanglements, coedited with Donna Harsch and Friederike Brühöfener, was published by Berghahn Books in the spring 2019.
+The Oxford Handbook of Gender, War, and the Western World since 1600, coedited with Stefan Dudink and Sonya O. Rose, was published by Oxford University Press in the fall 2020 and won the Society for Military History’s Distinguished Book Award for Reference Work.
+In the fall 2024 the anthology German Historians in North Migrant America: Transatlantic Careers and Scholarship after 1945 (Berghahn Books 2024), which she edited together with Konrad H. Jarausch, came out.
+Currently she is finishing a monograph titled Forgotten Soldiers: Women, the Military and War in Europe since 1600 to be published in German and English.
+She also co-founded recently a new international research network titled "Military, War and Gender/Diversity (MKGD)

 Some Notable Publications